-This Char Siu pork recipe is dead easy to make.
+This char siu pork recipe is dead easy to make.
 Sweet and sticky on the outside, tender and juicy within, this Chinese barbecue pork recipe is also very versatile.
-You can eat it with steamed rice and Chinese greens and use it in everything from fried rice to banh mi.
+You can eat it with steamed rice and Chinese greens and use leftovers in everything from fried rice to banh mi.

 When we lived in Sydney, we used to love going to Chinatown on the weekend.
 After we’d finished our shopping, there was always fluffy pork buns, crispy Chinese roast ducks, and luridly coloured char siu pork to take home.

 I’ve made pork buns and roast duck over the years and they’re time-consuming and technical.
 This char siu pork recipe, on the other hand, is dead easy to make, fills your kitchen with amazing aromas, and is very versatile.